Getting approval to build

 Building rules consent is generally granted after a development plan consent has been obtained from the council.

-Fees are applicable for a council assessment and are prescribed in Schedule 6 of the Development Regulations 2008.
+Fees are applicable for a building rules assessment.
+Council assessment fees are prescribed in Schedule 6 of the Development Regulations 2008.
 Private certifiers can charge their own fee for service.